TODDLER PROGRAM

 18 months to 3 years of age

-The Papillon Toddler Community is a prepared environment for children aged 18 months to 3 years old.
-It is designed to assist the child toward independence, social awareness, respect, motor skills, and language development.
-Maria Montessori asserted that human beings develop with the most incredible intensity during the first three years of life; therefore, toddler classrooms are prepared to provide nurturing, security, and challenge in an orderly environment.
-The maximum number of children in each toddler class is twelve, with one lead teacher and one associate teacher.
+The Papillon Toddler Community is a thoughtfully created space for children aged 18 months to 3 years old.
+Our mission is to assist children in achieving independence, social awareness, respect, motor skills, and language development.
+Maria Montessori emphasized the importance of the first three years of life in human development.
+Our toddler classrooms provide a nurturing, secure, and challenging environment that supports this intense growth.
+Each class, led by a lead teacher and an assistant teacher, has a maximum of twelve children.

 -

-To assist the child in a positive separation from parents to facilitate individuation.
+To assist the child in a positive separation from parents, promoting individuality.

 -